Highlands and Horned Guans

 From here, we travel on to the Reserva Natural Privada Rio Escondido, home to the rare and endangered Golden-cheeked Warbler which overwinters here and migrates north to Texas where it breeds.
 We will enjoy lunch near the reserve before travelling the short distance (12km) to our next hotel, Ram Tzul Lodge, on the northeast slope of the Biotopo del Quetzal.

 Ram Tzul, where we stay for two nights, is a rustic eco-lodge that was set up to help fund and preserve the threatened habitat of Guatemala's National Bird - the spectacular Resplendent Quetzal.
-The lodge enjoys panoramic views to pristine cloud forest.
-Night Ram Tzul EcoLodge
+The lodge enjoys panoramic views of pristine cloud forest, and the grounds are fantastic for birds, with lots of warblers and tanagers and not far away is the much smaller but equally productive Ranchitos del Quetzal Reserve, which we may also visit.
+Two nights Ram Tzul EcoLodge

 La Reserva del Quetzal, in the Biotopo del Quetzal, protects a vast swathe of cloud forest.
-Only a small section of this 1000 ha. reserve is open to visitors, with access via two trails that begin at the Visitor Centre and follow a circuit through the forest.
+Only a small section of this 1000-hectare reserve is open to visitors, with access via two trails that begin at the Visitor Centre and follow a circuit through the forest.

 The reserve offers good opportunities to see birds of mid-elevation cloud forest, but our main focus will be on finding the smart Azure-hooded Jay, Chesnut-headed Oropendola and of course, the exquisite Resplendent Quetzal.
-Though it is indeed spectacular with its long tail and bright emerald-green colouration, this species can also be elusive!
-But as we wait a fine supporting cast comes in the form of Scaly-throated Foliage-gleaner, Spotted and Black-headed Nightingale-Thrushes, Tawny-throated Leaftosser, Slate-coloured Solitaire, Common Bush Tanager and Blue-crowned Chlorophonia.
-We have another chance here of seeing the lovely Golden-cheeked Warbler, too.
+Though it is indeed spectacular with its long tail and bright emerald-green colouration, this species can also be unexpectedly elusive!
+As we search for it, we should enjoy a fine supporting cast which could include Scaly-throated Foliage-gleaner, Spotted and Black-headed Nightingale-Thrushes, Tawny-throated Leaftosser, Slate-coloured Solitaire, Common Bush Tanager and Blue-crowned Chlorophonia.
+We also have another chance here of seeing the lovely Golden-cheeked Warbler.

-Leaving La Reserva del Quetzal mid-morning, sadly we must return to the hotel to collect our bags and depart for Guatemala City.
-We'll stop along the way to enjoy a farewell lunch, before continuing on to the airport.
-Our flight home departs Guatemala City early this evening, travelling overnight to Madrid.
+Leaving La Reserva del Quetzal, sadly we must return to the hotel to collect our bags and depart for Guatemala City.
+We will stop along the way to enjoy a farewell lunch, before continuing on to the airport for an overnight flight back to the UK.

 Afternoon arrival at Madrid and onward connection to London, where our birdwatching tour to Guatemala concludes late this afternoon.